ggfincke/loom/docs/architecture.md

 ## Overview

-Loom is a Python CLI application built with Typer that uses OpenAI's Responses API to intelligently tailor resumes to job descriptions.
+Loom is a Python CLI application built with Typer that uses AI providers (OpenAI, Anthropic/Claude, or local Ollama) to intelligently tailor resumes to job descriptions.
 The tool operates through a pipeline architecture with two main phases: **sectionization** (parsing) and **tailoring** (editing).

 ## Project Structure